 The following uniform is expected:

-- A red school sweatshirt or cardigan—those with a St Martin’s logo are preferred.
+- A red school sweatshirt or cardigan—those with a St Martin’s logo are preferred but not essential.

 - A white polo shirt / shirt / blouse.